stardust-coder/torus_graph_modelling/README.md

 - model/
     - model (old)
     - torus_graph (new) : class
+    - torus_graph_cupy (new) : accelerated with cupy, only in GPU environment
 - output: the results will be saved.
 - utils/
     - utils: preprocessing for neuroscience time series data.